Zoo Zurich: Tiger mauls zookeeper to death | DW | 04.07.2020

 The tiger, named Irina, approached the woman while she was inside the animal's enclosure and began mauling her.

 "An animal keeper was fatally injured in Zoo Zurich by a Siberian Tiger.
-We are investigating the tragic incident … Because of this tragic incident, the zoo will be closed tomorrow," Zoo Zurich tweeted.
+We are investigating the tragic incident … Because of this tragic incident, the zoo will be closed tomorrow," the zoo tweeted.

 The Zurich zoo had just reopened its doors a month ago after being shut due to the coronavirus pandemic.